Empower every driver in your business to save fuel, time and greenhouse gas emissions.

 Control fuel consumption by adopting a no-speeding culture.
 Set a clear expectation for everyone – not just drivers but managers and dispatch staff too.

 - Tell drivers not to speed.
-Use staff meetings and posters in the lunch room or dispatch offices to remind both drivers and dispatch.
+Use staff meetings and internal communications to remind everyone regularly.

 - If your vehicles have GPS or other tracking technology, monitor speeding events and give drivers feedback.
-Reward the group for significant progress.
+Reward those who make the best improvements.

 Fill up with biofuels

 Sustainably produced biofuels produce fewer net greenhouse gas emissions than diesel or petrol.
 Look for a bioethanol blend for petrol vehicles, or a biodiesel blend for diesels.
 You can use them safely in most vehicles – no modifications required – and mix them with regular fuel in your tank.